 Why an Algorithm-Based Mediation Tool?

-Developed to manage small claims, such as the landlord-tenant dispute above, insurance claims, consumer complaints, etc., Molly the Mediator is extremely successful at her job – helping users quickly resolve disputes, keep costs low and stay out of court.
+Developed to manage small claims, such as the landlord-tenant dispute above, insurance claims, consumer complaints, etc., Mollie the Mediator is extremely successful at her job – helping users quickly resolve disputes, keep costs low and stay out of court.

-Without human limitations, Molly the AI Mediator is available 24×7 and can facilitate cases quickly regardless of differing time zones or geographic distances – flexibility is her specialty.
-And despite Molly’s asynchronous communication style, she typically wraps up her client’s dispute in minutes or just a few hours.
+Without human limitations, Mollie the AI Mediator is available 24×7 and can facilitate cases quickly regardless of differing time zones or geographic distances – flexibility is her specialty.
+And despite Mollie’s asynchronous communication style, she typically wraps up her client’s dispute in minutes or just a few hours.
 Much of this can be attributed to her strictly monetary nature – AI cannot interpret or be influenced by emotion, which eliminates the typically heated “negotiation dance” and keeps the parties’ focus on coming to a financial agreement.

 Settlements and Case Escalation